IAS Officer Salary Structure, Allowances & Job Profile 2023

 FAQs: UPSC IAS Officers’ Salary & Allowances

-The starting basic salary of an IAS officer is Rs.
-56,100 per month.
-And that is just the basic IAS salary per month without taking into account all the perks and allowances that he is eligible to receive, like Dearness Allowance (DA), Transport Allowance (TA), and House Rent Allowance (HRA), and so on and so forth.
+Minimum Salary of an IAS Officer: The starting basic salary of an IAS officer is Rs.
+56,100 per month, excluding all the perks and allowances that he is eligible to receive, like Dearness Allowance (DA), Transport Allowance (TA), and House Rent Allowance (HRA), and so on.

 Therefore, the starting gross salary can get close to Rs.
 1,50,000 per month (depending on the DA & other allowances at the time).

-Also, to note is that the base monthly salary of an IAS officer is when he’s been in the civil services for 1-4 years.
+Also, note that the base monthly salary of an IAS officer is when he’s been in the civil services for 1-4 years.
 So, after 4 years the basic monthly salary of IAS officers increases to 67,700 INR.
-However, since the question asks about the starting salary of an IAS officer, I will stop right there.

-Well, the explanation for this is that the salary of IAS officers is decided and fixed by the Union Government of India.
-However, it is the State government that pays the salary of IAS officers, to those assigned to the state in question.
+Well, the salary of IAS officers is decided and fixed by the Union Government of India.
+However, it is the State government that pays the salary of IAS officers.

 Well, I can tell you the basic monthly salary of an IAS officer who’s been in service for 1-4 years, and that is Rs.
 56,100.
 That’s of course excluding all the allowances that he/she receives.